gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 Papers and other resources are inside the resources directory.

-Source files are inside src directory.
+Python modules are inside src directory.

 ## Software and Hardware